coccon/proffastpylot/docs/usage.md

 ## 3. Special case: Process spectra directly

 If the spectra are already available, set the option `start_with_spectra` to `True` in the input file.
-The path to the spectra is given to prfPylot by the entry `analysis_path`.
+The path to the spectra is given to PROFFASTpylot by the entry `analysis_path`.
 Note, that the folder `analysis_path` must have the following substructure: `analysis/SiteName_InstrumentNumber/YYMMDD`.
 Afterwards, run the functions `run_pcxs`, `run_inv` and `combine_results`.